How convenient.

 Of course, I'm one of those disbelievers, and this series is about how I, an agnostic, look at the Bible.
 I don't believe that it was dictated, or even inspired, by God, or any other permutation of the idea that it's "The Truth".
 I'm just looking at it like I'd look at any other piece of literature.
 Viewed in that light, it's confusing.

-One of the sources of confusion is the dichotomy between the "Old Testament", aka The Hebrew or Jewish scriptures and the "New Testament", aka the Gospels and the Epistles.
-The Old Testament is without question written for Jews.
+One of the sources of confusion is the dichotomy between the "Old Testament", aka The Hebrew or Jewish scriptures, and the "New Testament", aka the Gospels and the Epistles.
+The Old Testament is without question written for the Jewish people.
 The New Testament is more universal in who it's intended for.
 The Old Testament describes God in starkly different terms than does most of the New Testament.
-Most Christians ignore this difference, pretend that it's not there.
+Most Christians ignore this difference, pretending that it's not there.
 Although there is a subset of Christian theology called dispensationalism which explains the difference by theorizing that God has different "dispensations", or administrations, where the rules of the game change.
 It's obvious that the institution of the Law of Moses changed the ground rules that existed before, and that Jesus' life, death and resurrection represented a further change.
 The Book of Revelation is without question a different milieu than the world as we know it, ending with a still different new Heaven and Earth.
 Dispensationalists can be thanked (or blamed) for the popular belief in "the rapture".
 An early Christian movement, founded by Marcion, believed that the differences were so great that the Old Testament God was a different God than the God of Jesus.
-So it comes down to either explaining away the differences in a pretzel-like manner, or just not thinking about them.
+So it comes down to either explaining away the differences in a pretzel-like manner, or just ignoring them.

-The biggest dichotomy in the New Testament is between the Gospels and the Epistles of Paul.
+Another dichotomy in the New Testament is between the Gospels and the Epistles of Paul.
 Jesus was primarily concerned with action, while Paul was mainly concerned with belief.
 Even though each of the four Gospels has a different emphasis, and even contradict each other, Jesus isn't telling people to simply believe, he's always talking about how one should behave oneself.
 Paul on the other hand, while he does touch on a few things to do and not do, it's all in the head - it's believing in Jesus, believing that he was raised from the dead and so on.

 The epistles of Paul are not an instruction manual on how to be a Christian, they're mostly in the form of letters addressing specific problems that various church communities were having.
 There's not a lot of internal inconsistency within the Pauline letters, but there's no definitive listing of doctrine and practice.
 The Catholic/Orthodox traditions tell their people to not worry about it, the leaders will tell you how to act and think.
 The Protestant traditions do that too, while maintaining the illusion that their people can see what the Bible teaches for themselves...as long as it agrees with what the leaders say it means.
 For any doctrinal position it's typical to jump from section to section and book to book putting together a supposedly coherent position, because you won't find it clearly delineated in any one place.